01-edu/public/subjects/ai/nlp-spacy/README.md

 # Exercise 2: Tokenization

-The goal of this exercise is to learn to tokenize a document using Spacy.
+The goal of this exercise is to learn to tokenize a document using `spaCy`.
 We did this using NLTK yesterday.

 1. Tokenize the text below and print the tokens